- Composer - Sound Artist -

 Carolyn Borcherding is a composer and sound artist predominantly interested in building sounding and visual worlds within which performing bodies and audio gestures can exist together in fluid relationships.
 Her body of work ranges from pieces for solo instrument to multimedia ensembles consisting of video, electronically produced sound, and acoustic instruments.
 In her multimedia works, she considers each medium an essential performing body in which the media interact with, relate to, and inform one another.
 In fixed media works, she experiments particularly with the creation and destruction of the listeners’ sense of space.
 Her works have increasingly explored narrative constructs related to historical, cultural, and personal matters.

 Carolyn has had works performed internationally throughout the North American region and at national and regional events such as the Society for Electro Acoustic Music in the United States National Conference, the North American Saxophone Alliance National Conference, Electronic Music Midwest, New Music on the Point, and others.
-Carolyn received her master’s degree in music composition at Western Michigan University.
-She is currently pursuing her doctorate in music composition at the University of Illinois.
+Carolyn received her master’s degree in music composition at Western Michigan University and her doctorate at the University of Illinois.